GauravBarakoti/circleci-poc/README.md

 # Apache and Docker Installation Documentation

 This documentation provides step-by-step instructions for installing Apache web server and Docker on your server.
-Additionally, it includes guidance on hosting a Python Flask application inside a Docker container, where Apache will act as a load balancer to ensure zero downtime during code updates triggered through CircleCI pipeline.
+Additionally, it includes guidance on hosting a Python Flask application inside a Docker container, where Apache will act as a load balancer to ensure zero downtime during code updates triggered through the CircleCI pipeline.

 ## Table of Contents
 1. [Apache Installation](#apache-installation)